 I don’t buy a lot of pasta because I prefer to make it from scratch and I’m not a huge fan of “enriched” foods that could be healthy if you just never took those vitamins out in the first place.
 (The added-in vitamins are in italics.)
 However, it’s very clear which is the better choice of digestible, bio-available nutrients if you opt to buy it already made.
 (And for the record, I do have some boxes of whole wheat pasta in my stockpile).

-Avoid items containing genetically modified ingredients (GMOS).
-There is research to indicate that the nutrients in GMO foods is not readily bioavailable, requiring you to eat more of the GMO version to get the same amount of nutrients as you would receive from ingesting the non-GMO version.
+Avoid items containing GMO’s: There is research to indicate that the nutrients in GMO foods is not readily bio available, requiring you to eat more of the GMO version to get the same amount of nutrients as you would receive from ingesting the non-GMO version.
 Furthermore, the infamous rat-study (that many have tried hard to discredit) showed that rats fed nothing but GMOs ended up with numerous health problems, including grotesque, disfiguring tumors and organ shut-down.
 Other risks to consuming GMOS include the risk of allergies, obesity, a lowered immune system, and even drug resistance:

 The possibility of a horizontal gene transfer from plants to gut bacteria has also been investigated, especially in the context of antibiotic resistance, as marker genes are frequently used as selection markers in 1st generation of GM plants.
 The potential transfer of antibiotic resistance genes would then contribute to multi-drug resistance.